SpiderOak/nimbus.io/docs/developers_guide.rst

 be between 1 and 1024 characters long.
 When used in an HTTP request, the key must meet the standard HTTP restrictions.

-nimbus.io does not impose, or recognize, any structure or hierarchy among the keys in a collection.
+Nimbus.io does not impose or recognize any structure or hierarchy among the keys in a collection.

 You can organize your data hierarchically by using a delimiter character in